nikouu/dotnet-optimization-cheatsheet/README.md

 By the way, the risk ratings are arbitrary 🤷‍♀️

+Oh and later .NET versions might render some of these invalid.
+For instance string interpolation used to be a tad slow, but had [a big performance glow up in .NET 6](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/).

 ## 🟢 Least Risky 😇
 Nothing too scary here.
 The documentation should provide you with all the knowledge you need.